VeryGoodOpenSource/dart_frog/docs/docs/advanced/web_socket.md

 Be sure to run `dart_frog dev` from the project root.
 :::

-Once the server is running, in a new terminal, we can run our example client to test the connection:
+Once the server is running in a new terminal, we can run our example client to test the connection:

 ```sh
 dart example/main.dart